amooo-ooo/pep8plus/README.md

 ## Features

-There are several key features pep8plus has which differentiates from other online checkers.
+Three major features of the pep8plus project:

 - Customisation:
-pep8plus allows educators to select enforced rules from three different linters, Ruff, Pylint and Flake8.
-With over 1000 built-in convention rules combined, all convention settings are able to be easily activated and deactivated to share with students.
+pep8plus offers three different popular linters: Ruff, Pylint and Flake8.
+With over 1000 built-in convention guides and rules combined, all convention settings are able to be easily activated and deactivated to share with students.
 - Shareability:
-pep8plus allows educators and teachers to easily share customised convention rule settings to their students by generating a custom link.
+pep8plus allows educators to easily share customised convention settings to their students by generating a custom link.
 - Suggestions:
-pep8plus offers direct suggestions and solutions to improving your code to convention.
+pep8plus offers direct solutions to improving your code to convention. and more!
-- Open Source:
-With the project being open-source, pep8plus allows educational institutions to self-host the program and build their own plugins
-- Live Code Editor:
-pep8plus

-pep8plus currently supports projects
+## Get Started

 ## Documentation

-## Get Started
+## Plugins

 ## Contact
+You can contact me at [amor.budiyanto@gmail.com](mailto:amor.budiyanto@gmail.com).

+## Disclaimer
+This project was created as a school project with the aspiration of helping other young Pythonistas enforce and learn python coding practices.